wptrainingteam/learn-wp-content/tutorials/wp-rest-api-05-custom-routes-endpoints.md

 # Registering a custom WP REST API route to post submissions

-Now that you can fetch form submissions, you can create a route to create them.
-To do this, you'll register a route to use the POST method, and create a callback function to handle the POST request.
+Now that you can fetch form submissions, you can register a route to create them.
+To do this, you'll register a new route to use the POST method, and specify a callback function which will handle the POST request.

 ```php
 	/**